ConnectedBradford/CY_FDM_BDCT/README.md

 This is the Connected BradfordBradford District Care Trust (BDCT) GitHub page where you can find a summary of the dataset(s), data dictionaries and helpful code.

-# FDM_BDCT
+# Mental Health

 Contains the scripts and documentation for the Bradford District Care Trust (BDCT) mental health services

 It contains approximately 300,000 patients.
 The dataset has been fully anonymised, but can link to other FDM's.